 - Represented a national bank as underwriter's counsel in connection with due diligence on a series of waste-to-energy landfill projects located in Georgia, Virginia and North Carolina totaling $30,000,000.

 - Represented a nationally-recognized autism center in the defeasance of $17,500,000 in bonds through the sale of its Georgia headquarters to a large Atlanta-based children's hospital.

-- Represent a national lender/placement agent in connection with credit-lease loan transactions secured by federal government leases throughout the country, including, without limitation, $16,200,000 financing of federal courthouse in Canton, Ohio; $4,650,000 financing of U.S. Forest Service headquarters in Northern California; $28,000,000 financing of Veteran's Administration facility in Eastern North Carolina.
+- Represented a national lender/placement agent in connection with credit-lease loan transactions secured by federal government leases throughout the country, including, without limitation, $16,200,000 financing of federal courthouse in Canton, Ohio; $4,650,000 financing of U.S. Forest Service headquarters in Northern California; $28,000,000 financing of Veteran's Administration facility in Eastern North Carolina.

 - Acted as Georgia real estate counsel for a real estate investment company in connection with due diligence for a proposed $300,000,000 mixed-used development in metropolitan Atlanta.

 - Acted as lead counsel for large national bank in $13,150,000 acquisition and development loan in Savannah, Georgia, for master mixed-use, multiphase planned community, including, commercial streetscapes with office and retail, multifamily, senior assisted-living, residential single-family and townhomes, park space and amenity areas located on historic plantation lands.